 8.4.2.23.7 Beacon Request

-Operating Class indicates the channel set for which the measurement request applies.
+If the Wide Bandwidth Channel Switch subelement is not included, Operating Class indicates the channel set for which the measurement request applies.
 Country, Operating Class, and Channel Number together specify the channel frequency and spacing for which the measurement request applies.
-Valid values of Operating Class are shown in Annex E. Channel Number indicates the channel number for which the measurement request applies.
-Channel Number is defined within an Operating Class as shown in Annex E. A Channel Number of 0 indicates a request to make iterative measurements for all supported channels in the Operating Class where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.
-A Channel Number of 255 indicates a request to make iterative measurements for all supported channels in the current Operating Class listed in the latest AP Channel Report received from the serving AP.
+Valid values of Operating Class are shown in Annex E. For Operating Classes that encompass a primary channel but do not identify the location of the primary channel, channel number is either 0 or 255; otherwise Channel Number is equal to 0, 255, or Channel Number indicates the channel number for which the measurement request applies and is defined within an Operating Class as shown in Annex E. For Operating Classes that identify the location of the primary channel, a Channel Number of 0 indicates a request to make iterative measurements for all supported channels in the Operating Class where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.
+For Operating Classes that encompass a primary channel but do not identify the location of the primary channel, a Channel Number of 0 indicates a request to make iterative measurements for all primary channel positions within all requested and supported channels where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.
+For Operating Classes that identify the location of the primary channel, aChannel Number of 255 indicates a request to make iterative measurements for all supported channels in the current Operating Class listed in the latest AP Channel Report received from the serving AP.
+For Operating Classes that encompass a primary channel but do not identify the location of the primary channel, a Channel Number of 255 indicates a request to make iterative measurements for all primary channel positions within all channels listed in the AP Channel Report subelement where the channel is supported, the measurement is permitted on the channel and the channel is valid for the current regulatory domain.
 The procedures for iterative measurements on multiple channels are described in 10.11.9.1.

+If the Wide Bandwidth Channel Switch subelement is included, the fields in the Wide Bandwidth Channel Switch sub-element indicate the channel for which the measurement report applies, and the Operating Class and Channel Number together specify the primary channel and primary 40 MHz channel within the channel identified by the Wide Bandwidth Channel Switch subelement.

 Table 8-65—Optional subelement IDs for Beacon Request